WingFeiTsang/LLM-Course/README.md

 # LLM-Course
 This repository contains all the materials for LLM in deep learning course of NEU university.

-If you like our course or this Repository, please feel free to give us a star.
+If you like our course or this Repository, please feel free to give us a STAR.

+[NEWS!][Feb.
+2025] I have uploaded a code snippet to locally call Deepseek and QWen model.